 References a class the client missed?

-Reviews and ratings from clients who miss class should be deleted automatically.
+Reviews from clients who miss class should be deleted automatically.
 Please flag a review noting a missed class that was not automatically removed.

 Mentions a specific instructor who didn’t teach?